akio7624/Zygisk-Il2CppDumper/README.md

 ### TODO
 * [ ] fix `field_type(System.Byte[])` attribute field value
+* [ ] add support field/method attributes - is it possible?

 ## How to use
 1. Install [Magisk](https://github.com/topjohnwu/Magisk) v24 or later and enable Zygisk